Sing (Ed Sheeran song): Chart performance

 The song debuted at No. 1 on the UK Singles Chart and Irish Singles Chart, giving him his first ever number-one singles in both the United Kingdom and Ireland.
 The song has sold 670,000 copies in actual sales in the United Kingdom, which together with 66 million in streams give a combine total units of 1,339,000.

 "Sing" debuted at No. 1 on the Australian ARIA Charts in May 2014, making it Sheeran's first ever number-one in the country, and his sixth top ten single in Australia.
 On the week of 14 April 2014, the song entered the New Zealand Singles Chart at No. 8, becoming his fourth top 10 single and second top 10 debut in New Zealand.
 The song has since topped the charts in that country, giving Sheeran his second consecutive number-one single there.
 In Italy, "Sing" has peaked at No. 2 and spent five total weeks at this position, giving him the higher peak position reached in the country, so far.

 In Canada, the track has since peaked at No. 4, giving Sheeran his first ever top 10 hits in the country.
 "Sing" debuted at No. 15 on the Billboard Hot 100, giving Sheeran his highest-charting single in the United States, at the time.
 The single managed to sell 123,000 copies, giving him his second best sales week digitally; the song also managed to net 563,000 streams and earn 28 million in audience impressions, all before its debut week on the Billboard Hot 100.
 "Sing" has since peaked at No. 13 on the Billboard Hot 100.
-The song reached its million sales mark in the US in July 2014, and has sold 1,323,000 copies as of January 2015.
+The song reached the 2 million sales mark in the US in July 2016, and has sold 1,323,000 copies as of January 2015.